 Assets and liabilities recorded in foreign currencies on foreign subsidiary financial statements are translated at the exchange rate on the balance sheet date, while equity accounts are translated at historical exchange rates.
 Revenue and expenses are recorded at average rates of exchange during the year.
-Translation adjustments are recorded to Accumulated other comprehensive loss in the consolidated statements of shareholders' equity and consolidated statements of comprehensive (loss) income.
+Translation adjustments are recorded to Accumulated other comprehensive loss in the consolidated statements of shareholders' equity and consolidated statements of comprehensive income.

-Separately, net realized gains and losses on foreign currency transactions are included in Miscellaneous expense, net, on the consolidated statements of operations.
-Foreign currency transactions resulted in net losses of \$1.0 million, \$0.7 million and \$1.3 million during the years ended December 31, 2017, 2016 and 2015, respectively.
+Separately, net realized gains and losses on foreign currency transactions are included in Miscellaneous income (expense), net, on the consolidated statements of operations.
+Foreign currency transactions resulted in a net gain of \$0.4 million during the year ended December 31, 2018 and net losses of \$1.0 million and \$0.7 million during the years ended December 31, 2017 and 2016, respectively.